NAzSpeechCommunicationLab/MFA-TextGrid-Annotation/README.md

 ```

 #### Installing Praat
-Praat can be installed by following the instructions [here] (https://www.fon.hum.uva.nl/praat/download_win.html).
+Praat can be installed by following the instructions [here](https://www.fon.hum.uva.nl/praat/download_win.html).

 ### Running the scripts
 A batch of files can be processed by running the Python script called process_batch.py in command line as follows: